EdbMails EDB Recovery and Migration software

 Get-MailboxStatistics -Database | Format-Table DisplayName,MailboxGUID -AutoSize

-• Step 4: Perform Mailbox Restore Request in Exchange 2016
+• Step 4: Perform Mailbox Restore Request in Exchange server 2016

-After mounting the backup database to the recovery database, you must restore the mailboxes to the production mailbox on the Exchange server.
-For example, the following cmdlet restores John Doe's mailbox to the Archive mailbox.
+Once the backup database is successfully mounted to the Recovery Database, the next step is to restore the mailboxes to their original location on the Exchange server.
+For example, you can use the following cmdlet to restore John Doe’s mailbox directly to his archive mailbox.

 New-MailboxRestoreRequest -SourceDatabase DB1 -SourceStoreMailbox "John Doe" -TargetMailbox johndoe@mail.com -TargetIsArchive